 - Dedicate a separate disk for a quorum disk.
-As the failure of the quorum disk would cause the entire cluster to fail, it is strongly recommended that the disk be a RAID 1 configuration. - Write a basic signature and create a small partition.
-A minimum of 50 MB should be used as a quorum disk.
-HP generally recommends a quorum disk be 500 MB. - Assign the letter Q to the drive.
+As the failure of the quorum disk would cause the entire cluster to fail, HP strongly recommendeds that the disk be a RAID 1 configuration. - Write a basic signature and create a small partition.
+A minimum of 50 megabytes should be used as a quorum disk.
+HP recommends that a quorum disk be 500 MB. - Assign the letter Q to the drive.
 Label the volume quorum.